nibalizer/Twitch-Picks-CSGO/twitch-chat/readme.md

 Provides formatted html for key value pairs.
 Good for showing to a stream.

-/config.json
+/config/theme

-Provides a live view for the config file that you have made. (don't show this on stream, it contains your oauth key)
+Returns a string; the current theme, as determined by the config file.

 Parameters: